ahmeda-42/Environmental-Audio-CNN-Classifier/README.md

 # Environmental Audio CNN Classifier

-A full-stack ML project that detects and classifies environmental sounds using deep learning.
+A full-stack ML project that detects and classifies environmental sounds using deep learning with ~71.9% accuracy.
 The system extracts log-mel spectrogram features from audio through signal processing and fourier transforms, runs a 2D convolutional neural network (CNN) for inference (PyTorch), and provides a React-based web interface for file upload and real-time visualization.
 Includes a FastAPI backend, real-time WebSocket streaming, and Docker support.

 The model is trained on the UrbanSound8K dataset and is saved as `artifacts/cnn.pt`.
 UrbanSound8K contains 8,732 labeled environmental audio clips across 10 classes.
 Clips are up to 4 seconds long and are split into 10 predefined folds, with labels stored in a CSV containing `file_path`, `label`, and `fold`.
 Training uses folds 1–8, validation uses fold 9, and testing/evaluation uses fold 10, so evaluation happens on a held-out fold rather than random splits.